igorkll/SComputers_docs/SComputers/Info.md

 * now the stepper motors do not create any force in the off state
 * now the camera is able to see the units in a separate (by you exposed) color(by default, this color is bright white in all rendering modes)
 * The camera's FOV is limited to 90 degrees
+* The radar.getTargets method can now be used only once per tick on one radar (to avoid noise filtering) if you need to filter the noise then use multiple radars
+* port.nextPacket can now be called even if there are no packets in the buffer without the risk of an error, the method will simply return nil if the packet is not in the buffer
+* port.nextPacket now it returns 2 values, the first is the packet itself, and the second is the ID of the port from which the packet was sent
+* fixed a bug that prevented radars from seeing static objects

 ### recommendations
 * if the antenna on your device works only for receiving then you can put an NFC antenna, the antenna radius affects only the transmission